 LCL shipments are handled at various points through the shipping process.
 They are first loaded onto a truck at the point of collection, then unloaded into a warehouse at the port before being loaded into a shared container.
 When they arrive, this process happens in reverse.

 How LCL shipping rates are calculated

-LCL shipping rates also take weight into account; however, this typically has less of a bearing on the overall cost than volume, simply because container ships can handle huge amounts of weight.
+LCL shipping rates do also take weight into account.
+However, this typically has far less bearing on the overall cost than volume, simply because container ships can handle huge amounts of weight.